maxf130/notes-py/README.md

 ## Installation

 Since notes-py is self contained (within notes-py/notes.py), you can just download and install this file somewhere in your path to use it.
-I will make it available on PyPi shortly, so you should be able to install it with `pip install notes-py` as well.
+It is also available on PyPI, so you should be able to install it with `pip install notes-py` as well.

 If installed with pip, it will also install an entry point at compile_notes, which behaves effectively as a link to notes_py.notes.